javascript-incubator/angular-archives/README.md

 # RDPinator

+The Ramer–Douglas–Peucker algorithm (RDP) is an algorithm for reducing the number of points in a curve that is approximated by a series of points.
+The initial form of the algorithm was independently suggested in 1972 by Urs Ramer and 1973 by David Douglas and Thomas Peucker and several others in the following decade.
+This algorithm is also known under the names Douglas–Peucker algorithm, iterative end-point fit algorithm and split-and-merge algorithm.

-The Application shows the use of RDP algorithm for the simplification of vector graphics and cartographic generalization..
+The Application shows the use of algorithm in for the simplification of vector graphics and cartographic generalization.

 Uses Leaflet for Maps.